Harold Melvin & the Blue Notes: Philadelphia International success and Pendergrass Years

-Post Pendergrass Years
+Post Pendergrass years

 Melvin replaced Pendergrass with David Ebo.
 The Blue Notes departed Philadelphia International (who had signed Pendergrass for solo recordings) and joined ABC Records in 1977, where they recorded two albums produced by Melvin.
 "Reaching for the World" (number 7 R&B, number 74 pop) became the group's last major-selling single.
 Harold Melvin, Jerry Cummings, and new members Dwight Johnson, David Ebo and William Spratley released The Blue Album in 1980 on Source Records, an imprint of MCA Records, which had acquired ABC Records in 1979.
 Their final album for MCA, All Things Happen in Time, was released in 1981.

 Gil Saunders took the lead position in 1982, replacing David Ebo.
 With Gil Saunders, the group had success in the United Kingdom with the Philly World album Talk It Up (Tell Everybody), and singles such as "Today's Your Lucky Day" and "Don't Give Me Up".
 Several of the Pendergrass-era hits were re-recorded in the UK with Gil Saunders on lead.
 Saunders left the act in 1992, and Harold Melvin continued to tour with various line-ups of Blue Notes, until suffering a stroke in 1996.

-Melvin died on March 24, 1997 at the age of 57 and was laid to rest at the Ivy Hill Cemetery in Philadelphia.
-Lawrence Brown died of a respiratory condition on April 6, 2008 at age 63.
+Melvin died on March 24, 1997, at age 57 and was laid to rest at the Ivy Hill Cemetery in Philadelphia.
+Lawrence Brown died of a respiratory condition on April 6, 2008, at age 63.
 In addition, three former members of the group would die during the year 2010.
-First, Teddy Pendergrass died of respiratory failure on January 13, 2010 at age 59, after having previously dealt with colon cancer.
-Six months later, original member Roosevelt Brodie, who was the second tenor for the original Blue Notes, died July 13, 2010 at age 75 due to complications of diabetes.
-And just five months later in that year, Bernard Wilson died on December 26, 2010 at age 64 from complications of a stroke and a heart attack.
+First, Teddy Pendergrass died of respiratory failure on January 13, 2010, at age 59, after having previously dealt with colon cancer.
+Six months later, original member Roosevelt Brodie, who was the second tenor for the original Blue Notes, died July 13, 2010, at age 75 due to complications of diabetes.
+Just five months later, Bernard Wilson died on December 26, 2010, at age 64 from complications of a stroke and heart attack.
 Pendergrass' predecessor, John Atkins, died of an aneurysm in 1998.
-David Ebo, who succeeded Pendergrass, died of bone cancer on November 30, 1993 at age 43.
+David Ebo, who succeeded Pendergrass, died of bone cancer on November 30, 1993, at age 43.
 The death of Sharon Paige was reported on July 5, 2020.
 Gil Saunders died on February 4, 2021.

 Lloyd Parks, Jerry Cummings, and Bobby Cook are the sole survivors of the Blue Notes.